The Ultimate Guide To The Best Tent Stoves You Can Buy

 And this stove can be used as a tent stove in a pinch (IF you make sure to use a chimney to aspirate to the outside).

-You only need a few sticks (the size of your thumb) to operate the rocket stove.
+You only need a few sticks (the size of your thumb) to operate.

-It's also heavy-duty steel so that it won't warp over time like stamped steel stoves.
+The heavy-duty steel won't warp over time like stamped steel stoves.

 It comes painted flat black with a high heat resistant 1200*F paint.